aws-samples/foundation-model-benchmarking-tool/docs/benchmarking_on_ec2.md

 **_As of 2024-09-26 this has been tested on a `trn1.32xlarge` instance_**

 1. Connect to your instance using any of the options in EC2 (SSH/EC2 Connect), run the following in the EC2 terminal.
-This command installs Anaconda on the instance which is then used to create a new `conda` environment for `FMBench`.
-See instructions for downloading anaconda [here](https://www.anaconda.com/download).
-(Note: **_Your EC2 instance needs to have at least 200GB of disk space for this test_**)
+This command installs `uv` on the instance which is then used to create a new Python virtual environment for `FMBench`.(Note: **_Your EC2 instance needs to have at least 200GB of disk space for this test_**)

     ```{.bash}
     # Install Docker and Git using the YUM package manager